cloudmesh/client/docs/source/commands/command_group.rst

 resources into a named group.
 Such named groups can than be used to perform actions on them.

+.. warning:: at this time we have limited to groups to just hold names
+	     of vms.

 The manual page of the group command can be found at: `group
 <../man/man.html#group>`_